 father is Abraham."
 Jesus said to them, "If you were Abraham's children,

-But now you seek to kill me, a man who has told you the truth, which I heard from
+seek to kill me, a man who has told you the truth, which I heard from God.
+Abraham

 John 8:44 You are of your father, the devil, and you want to do the desires of your father.
 He was a murderer from the beginning, and doesn't stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks on his own; for he is a liar, and its father.